-The Scientific Advisory Board (SAB) of EATRIS is formed of external scientific experts to provides independent feedback and advice on the scientific strategy of the organisation.
+The EATRIS Scientific Advisory Board (SAB) is formed of external scientific experts to provide independent feedback and advice on the scientific strategy of the organisation.

 The Board of National Directors (BoND) is formed of national scientific representatives to ensure scientific excellence of the infrastructure and develop and implement the scientific strategy at national levels.
 The BoND reviews the participation of new institutions to the infrastructure.
 In several countries, a National Coordinator provides support to the National Director for the day to day activities, fostering engagement and maintenance of a vibrant scientific community nationally.

 The EATRIS Executive Board is formed of the Operations and Finance Director and the EATRIS Scientific Director.

 EATRIS acknowledges with gratitude the support of its funding bodies.
 You can view a full list of our funding bodies here.